 - Trim the Brussels sprouts according to their size.
 If they are larger you may wish to slice lengthways into thirds or even quarters.

-- Boil (or steam) the sprouts so they are fork tender.
+- Steam the sprouts so they are fork tender.
 This saves a lot of time, as just roasting would take far longer.
 Alternatively, you can boil the sprouts.

 - While you can roast the sprouts with the pesto on I wouldn't recommend it.
 I've tired and the pesto dried out a little too much, for my taste at least.